*This post is part of a Diner En Blanc series! Check out the rest of the series here*

 The short of it is, we had SO much fun!!
 The planners this year were a New Orleans based group called the Spears Group.
 No shade to last years group of hosts, but this group planned a seamless event!
 I made sure to tell one of the main hosts that they needed to come back next year as well!

 - Last year I went straight from Trader Joes to the event.
 Bad idea.
 Organize your food at home before you go!
 For example, a box of crackers takes up more space than necessary.
 Take out one roll, throw it in a zip log back and go.

 - Food based centerpieces are easy and functional, but still allow you to be creative.

 - I said this last year and it is worth repeating!
 Ladies go for the white dress over the white linen pants etc, you will feel underdressed compared to the rest of the crowd.
 The ladies this year legit had on opera dresses and I even saw a guy with a white tuxedo.
 Again, people especially black folks love any reason to get all dolled up in all white.

 - Quadruple check your order in the online store before the deadline or you will end up like me wine less!
 This years event also did not allow outside wine or liquor.
 The event hosts scared us with threats about security checking for unauthorized wine and liquor so I did not risk it.
 I personally did not have my items searched from contraband, but that is a risk for others to take, not me the perpetual rule follower!

 - I did not bring a picnic basket and I still think that is a great way to cut costs if you do not have one just laying around.
-I also saw people take cute baskets and make them into old school picnic baskets.
+People also took cute baskets and turned them into old school picnic baskets (Like this or this).
 It was super cute and cost efficient!

 - Go with a group!
 It is more fun that way!
 This year my group was my HFBC family.
 These foodies were super creative with their dishes and decorations.
 Loved seeing what they came up with.